The Convenience of Friendship: Real Bond or Just Easy Access?

 7. They leave quickly for someone else.

 You may not be in the convenience of a friendship dynamic if a flaky friend frequently cancels plans.
 They may be flaky with all their buddies.
 This isn’t good if you hear from others or see photos on social media that they deserted you to hang out with buddies.
-It’s usually a symptom of a bad friend who won’t help when needed.
+It’s usually a symptom of a bad friend who won’t lend a hand when needed.

 What to remember when a convenience of friendship dynamic disappears